jsonAction request

 params

-requestId (optional) contains any JSON value to identify a message as assigned by the client. null
+The "requestId" property contains any JSON value to identify a message as assigned by the client.
+Optional with default of null string enum

 string